Visa, MC still face hurdles in China after WTO ruling

-HONG KONG U.S. bank card suppliers looking to take on China UnionPay in its home market after the WTO ruled Beijing illegally favors the state-owned network will be battling a deeply entrenched incumbent with 2.5 billion cards in circulation worldwide.
+HONG KONG, July 18 U.S. bank card suppliers looking to take on China UnionPay in its home market after the WTO ruled Beijing illegally favours the state-owned network will be battling a deeply entrenched incumbent with 2.5 billion cards in circulation worldwide.

-The likes of Visa Inc (V.N), Mastercard Inc (MA.N) and American Express (AXP.N) could find themselves following the path of other foreign financial companies that have entered China with much fanfare but gained little traction.
+The likes of Visa Inc, Mastercard Inc and American Express could find themselves following the path of other foreign financial companies that have entered China with much fanfare but gained little traction.

 "It's one more step in a very long process to get greater access for Mastercard and others," said Dave Carini, managing director at China Maverick Research.
 "But that process is going to take several years, and at the end of it they will still not have full and open access to the market they would like."